 Rinse your toys after every bath time

 If you do have toys with a hole at the bottom, keeping them clean is imperative.
 After every bath time, squeeze them as hard as you can to get rid of any water lurking in there.
 Then rinse them clean and dry thoroughly.
-Don't store them on top of each other- instead allow them a space of their own so that air can ciruclate freely.
+Don't store them on top of each other- instead allow them a space of their own so that air can circulate freely.

 If you have a Cuddleduck or another toy with no hole, you still need to take care after bath time.
-As with other bath toys, you need to rinse and dry them throroughly and allow to stand until next time.
+As with other bath toys, you need to rinse and dry them thoroughly and allow to stand until next time.

-It's so important to carry out regular checks of your bath toys to ensure there is nothing nasty hanging around.
+It's also important to carry out regular checks of your bath toys to ensure there is nothing nasty hanging around.
 Even bath toys with no holes need to be checked, as you would with any other toy, to make sure they're safe for your baby to use.
 Don't skip this- especially if there's a chance your regular bath toys could be breeding mould.
 If in doubt, throw them away immediately.

-Buy a Cuddleduck instead
+Buy a Cuddleduck bath toy instead

 Seriously, we believe so strongly that bath time should be safe and fun!
 The Cuddleduck requires very little maintenance, it's made from natural rubber and contains no nasties at all- and that includes the yucky black mould lurking inside other bath toys.
 Here's what some mums have to say: